tsetsova/book-summaries/learning_puppet_4.md

 Puppet customizes the policy for each node based on stats, called *facts*, such as hostname, OS, memory, etc. Each node is evaluated and updated indepedently without waiting for any other node.
 ![An illustration of how the Puppet master manages Puppet agents ](https://docs.google.com/drawings/d/e/2PACX-1vTFzwbRYBFchsTgTuXFR5rr73AbtW20FwrXyQPkzA0lJzqmA0pFNCbQKzaT37PYjXYIkokA2ct_TkgW/pub?w=960&h=720)

+Puppet isn't one application.
+It's an ecosystem, containing many tightly related and dependent packages, called a Puppet Collection.
+Puppet, Facter, MCollective, and the Ruby interpreter are all tightly related dependencies.
+The Puppet agent, Puppet server, and PuppetDB are self-standing but interdependent applications.

+In order to increase stablity of the ecosystem:
+* **Puppet and all core dependencies are shipped together in a single package**
+* **Components of the Puppet ecosystem will be tested and shipped together**

+### Facter
+A program which collects _facts_ about a node - details such as IP address, hostname, OS etc, need for the compilation of a custom manifest.

+### Hiera
+Enables the use of variables in your manifests.
+You can specify a hierarchy for the variables, which allows you to overwrite them based on environment, os-version or some other logic.

 ## Best practices for writing Manifests:

 * Quote all unquoted string values.